angular-ui/ui-grid/DEVELOPER.md

 #####During Grid controller initialization
 Here you can do the following:
 ######columnBuilder
-columnBuilder functions allow you to add your own properties / functions to each GridCol object. for testing ease, it's best to create a service that returns the function.
+ColumnBuilder functions allow you to add your own properties / functions to each GridCol object. for testing ease, it's best to create a service that returns the function.
 See ui.grid.edit unit tests on how to easily test your function

 ```javascript